AlvarBer/Persimmon/docs/src/types.md

     functional programming in Python [@biancuzzi2009masterminds].
     On the other hand Persimmon is functional, as there is no asignment, nor statements, there is only functions.
 * Dynamic or Static.
-Static types refers to the notion of the language using the type information to check for type safety on compilation time/before runtime.
-The only close thing Python has to this is type hinting, but it is still a relative young addition to the language, most of the existings codebases have not been annotated yet, and the community debates whether it is necesary or not.
+Static types refer to the notion of the language using the type information to check for type safety on compilation time/before runtime.
+The only close thing Python has to this is type hinting, but it is still a relative young addition to the language, most of the existing codebases have not been annotated yet, and the community debates whether it is necessary or not.
     Persimmon on the other hand checks the type safety of the relations on write time, meaning before execution.
     Dynamic types is the oposite concept, where type information is used at run time, this can be useful for concepts such as dynamic dispatch.
 * Strong or Weak.
-This refer to the notion of the language coercing the types or certain expresions without the explicit command of the programmer.
+This refer to the notion of the language coercing the types or certain expressions without the explicit command of the programmer.
     On some languages this is done only where the type conversion is always safe (most common example is converting an integer to a float) and it is known as *upcasting*.